-Best Splurge: Caraway Cookware Set
+Caraway Cookware Set

 More of a one-pan-fits-all kind of cook?
 Utilize a piece that can cook anything from sautéed veggies to steamed dumplings to a homemade curry.
 With heavy-gauge aluminum at its core and a ceramic coating, this is one of the most versatile pans you can buy, helping you to cook just about anything.
 The aluminum base is designed for quick and even heating, while its coating allows for easy nonstick cooking with an entirely dishwasher safe exterior.

-Best for Small Kitchens: Neoflam Midas 9-piece Ceramic Nonstick Cookware Set
+Neoflam Midas 9-piece Ceramic Nonstick Cookware Set

-Best Frying Pan : Great Jones Large Fry
+Great Jones Large Fry

+Frying pans can be pretty versatile pieces of cookware, so having a good one in your arsenal is a must.
+Great Jones' is everything you could want in a frying pan—it's nonstick, scratch-resistant, and safe for all stovetops (including induction).
 The pan is available in two sizes—small and large—and has a 30-day trial with free returns, but we have a feeling you'll have this one in your collection for years to come.

 Overall, we recommend the GreenPan Levels Ceramic Nonstick Stackable Cookware (view at Food52) because the set is easy to store and provides all the key benefits of ceramic cookware.
 It's also available in two sizes so you can get just what your kitchen needs.
 For a budget-friendly option, consider the Cuisinart Advantage Ceramic XT Cookware Set (view at Amazon).
 The set is available in three colors and includes all of the basic cookware essentials.

-What to Look For in Ceramic Cookware
+What to Look for in Ceramic Cookware

 There are tons of different cookware styles out there, so determining which type you need will help narrow down the selection.
-A few popular styles include sautee pans, saucepans, stockpots, and skillets—you can usually get all the essentials in a set, but most are sold individually if you only need a few pieces.
+A few popular styles include sauté pans, saucepans, stockpots, and skillets—you can usually get all the essentials in a set, but most are sold individually if you only need a few pieces.
 Some cookware may even come in different colors, so consider if you're going to leave your pieces out on the stove in between uses.
 If you're going to have them on display, be sure to choose a color that matches your kitchen.

 The price of cookware depends on a few key factors—brand, size, and quality, to name a few.
 Buying pieces individually can be a more affordable route, but if you foresee needing more than one or two pieces of cookware in your kitchen, it's more economical to buy a full set—depending on the brand, you're likely to save more money in the end.